enkidevs/curriculum/lua/lua-core/io-operations-in-lua-ii/io-open-in-lua-ii.md

 ---
 ## Content

-Once a file has been opened, we can perform various operations on the it, such as reading or writing data.
+Once a file has been opened, we can perform various operations such as reading or writing data.

 > It's important to **remember to close the file** once you're done with it to free up system resources.
 This can be done using the `file:close()` method, where `file` is the file handle.